-- 1. When taken to act on the set of rational numbers, the function is closed (excluding division by zero); - 2.
+- 1. When taken to act on the set of rational numbers, or every subset thereof which is nowhere dense in the reals, the function is closed (excluding division by, or logarithms of, zero); - 2.
 The function is not strongly dependent on the rounding mode.